-During the full term of this Lease, including the Extension Period, Lessor, at Lessor's sole cost, agrees to maintain the Premises in compliance with all applicable laws, rules, regulations, building codes, statues, and orders as they are applicable on the date of this Lease, and as they may be subsequently amended, except to the extent that any such compliance is required due to County's specific use of the Premises, and Alterations or the acts of omissions of County."
+During the full term of this Lease, LESSOR, at LESSOR's sole cost, agrees to maintain the Premises in compliance with all applicable laws, rules, regulations, building codes, statutes, and orders as they are applicable on the date of this Lease, and as they may be subsequently amended.

-Included in this provision is compliance with the ADA and all other federal, state, and local codes, statutes, and orders relating to disabled access as they are applicable on the date of this Lease, and as they may be subsequently amended."
+Included in this provision is compliance with the Americans with Disabilities Act (ADA) and all other federal, state, and local codes, statutes, and orders relating to disabled access as they are applicable on the dates of this Lease, and as they may be subsequently amended..."